 2. Click the downward pointers of each item to enable settings.

 4. Open “Personalization.”
-Select the “Custom logo” option, hit the “SELECT FILE TO UPLOAD,” pick an image file from your computer.
+Select the “Custom logo” option, hit the “SELECT FILE TO UPLOAD,” and pick an image file from your computer.
 Press “SAVE.”

 Import Data from an External Platform